 Keep in mind that, depending upon how long you spend in the Japanese Alps, you don’t necessarily need to just stay one place.
 If you have a couple of weeks, for example, you could divide your time between Matsumoto or Nagano, and Toyama or Kanazawa.

 My Favorite Things to Do in the Japanese Alps

-Whether day treks along aforementioned destinations such as the Nakasendo Way and Kamikochi Valley near Matsumoto, or glorified walks up staircases that lead to the temples in Nikko or Takayama, hiking is one of the best activities to enjoy in the Japanese Alps.
+Whether day treks along aforementioned destinations such as the Nakasendo Way, Kamikochi Valley and Chuo Alps Senjojiki Cirque near Matsumoto, or glorified walks up staircases that lead to the temples in Nikko or Takayama, hiking is one of the best activities to enjoy in the Japanese Alps.
 And this is true in all seasons: I find it as pleasurable to spot wildflowers along the Tateyama Kurobe Alpine Route as I do to watch the snow fall from Ogimachi Observatory in Shirakawa-go.